nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 To use the module, you must enable the following Kconfig options:

-* :option:`CONFIG_CAF_BUTTONS` - This option enables the buttons module.
+* :kconfig:`CONFIG_CAF_BUTTONS` - This option enables the buttons module.
-* :option:`CONFIG_GPIO` - This option enables Zephyr's :ref:`zephyr:gpio_api` driver, which is required for interacting with the GPIO pins.
+* :kconfig:`CONFIG_GPIO` - This option enables Zephyr's :ref:`zephyr:gpio_api` driver, which is required for interacting with the GPIO pins.

 When defining how buttons are connected, you must create a configuration file with the following arrays: